dockersamples/global-2018-hol/mta-dotnet/README.md

 The `dockersamples/mta-dev-web-builder:3.5` image has .NET 3..5, MSBuild, NuGet and the Web Deploy packages installed, so it has the full toolchain to compile an ASP.NET 3.5 application.
 (Here's the <a href="https://github.com/dockersamples/mta-netfx-dev/blob/part-1/docker/web-builder/3.5/Dockerfile" target="_blank">Dockerfile for the build image</a>).

 In the `builder` stage, the Dockerfile copies the source code into the image and just runs the existing <a href="https://github.com/dockersamples/mta-netfx-dev/blob/part-1/src/SignUp/SignUp.Web/build.ps1" target="_blank">build.ps1</a>) script.
-When this stage completes, the output is a published website folder, which is be available for later stages to use.
+When this stage completes, the output is a published website folder, which will be available for later stages to use.

 The second stage uses the `microsoft/aspnet:3.5` image as the base, which is a Windows Server Core image with IIS and ASP.NET 3.5 already configured: